Alexander-Gmyrek/Langchain_Insomnia_Trial/JSONformat.md

 # JSON format #
-JSONformats are simple explenations of how a JSON should be formated.
+JSONformats are simple explanations of how a JSON should be formatted.
 Each entry should contain the element, the type of element, description of the element, and notes.

 ### Element ###
 This should just be the name of the element.
 E.g firstName, date, or fileFormat.
-The element name should be simple, explanitory, and camel cased if nessicary.
+The element name should be simple, explanatory, and camel cased if necessary.

 ### Type ###
 This is the datatype of the element and should be taken from a standard list of types.
 ##### Types: #####
 ###### Basic Types: ######
-- String: A basic string
+- string: A basic string
-- Int: A basic integer
+- int: A basic integer
-- Float: All non integer number values
+- float: All non integer number values
-- Boolean: True or False, 1 or 0
+- boolean: True or False
 ###### Class Types: ######
-- Category: A class of element that can only have set values (category(string))
+- category: A class of element that can only have set values (category(string))
-- Array: An unlabeled list of elements with a specified type (array(int))
+- array: An unlabeled list of elements with a specified type (array(int))
-- Object: An element with subelements inside it.
+- object: An element with subelements inside it.

 ### Description ###